jr-k/snips-nlu-rebirth/README.md

 Download prebuilt package
 =

-- If you don't want to cross-compile a binary for raspberry you can find a prebuilt binary here: [snips-nlu-rebirth](dist/snips-nlu-rebirth)
+- If you don't want to cross-compile a binary for raspberry you can find a prebuilt binary here: (MD5 and SHA256 checksums: [Prebuilt binary snips-nlu-rebirth README.md](dist/README.md))

 ```bash